algorys/redissue/README.md

 # Plugin Redissue
 Plugin Dokuwiki for connecting with Redmine :

-Currently, this plugin only make a link in Dokuwiki to your Redmine's issues.
-In the future, this plugin will be able to display the status of issues : Open, Closed, Private.

 ## Requirements
 Redissue needs a php API to work.
 You have to download [Php-Redmine-API](https://github.com/kbsali/php-redmine-api) inside the ROOT of your Dokuwiki's install.
 ```bash